lpuettmann/patent-automat/README.md

 Before running:
 ---------------------------
+1. In directory *specs* in in `set_data_path.m` specify the absolute paths to the patent text data.
-1. **Obligatory:** Run `set_up.m` to add the current directory and all underlying directories to Matlab's search path.
+2. Run `set_up.m` to add the current directory and all underlying directories to Matlab's search path.
-2. **Optional:** Run `testPatentAutomat.m` to use Matlab's xUnit testing framework which checks if the code functions properly.
+3. Run `testPatentAutomat.m` to use Matlab's xUnit testing framework which checks if the code functions properly.

 To run: